habhomegit/Smartthings_Z-Wave/README.md

 # iBlinds Z-Wave Four Button Controller Device Handler

 This custom iblinds Z-wave Plus Four-Button Scene Controller is a battery-powered remote manufactured by Hank.
 Using a Z-Wave hub you can control multiple devices within a network by just pressing the buttons.
 It's programmable so that you can always program the button controller based on your needs.
 You can control up to 4 scenes with a single remote.

+This Device handler will support the following Models from Hank Tech and Aeotec Hank Scene Controller/Hank Four-Key Scene Controller (Models: HKZW-SCN01/HKZW-SCN04)

+ Aeotec NanoMote One/Quad
+ (Models: ZWA003-A/ZWA004-A)